 While in the case of FCA exports and imports, "Total 2" includes the total of all product groups, "Total 1" takes an economic perspective and thus excludes trade in gold bars, other precious metals, coins, precious and semi-precious stones, as well as works of art and antiques.

 Data source for goods exports/imports (Total 2): OSL (Foreign Trade Statistics), FCA (IMPEX).
 Data source for foreign trade revenues: LCCI (Statistics Report).

 As already shown above, Liechtenstein has a high surplus in trade in goods.
 This is also true for the trade in goods with all of Liechtenstein's most important trading partners, with the exception of Austria.
-The most important of the 150 trading partners compiled by the Federal Customs Administration in 2018 for Liechtenstein was by far Germany, followed by Austria, the United States, France, and China.
-The Federal Customs Administration does not provide any figures for trade in goods between Switzerland and Liechtenstein.
+The most important of the 171 trading partners compiled by the Federal Customs Administration in 2017 for Liechtenstein was by far Germany, followed by Austria, the United States, France, and China.
+Unfortunately, the Federal Customs Administration does not provide any figures for trade in goods between Switzerland and Liechtenstein.
 In terms of foreign sales of LCCI member companies, however, Switzerland ranks third behind Germany and the US.
-Of the total foreign sales of CHF 7.9 billion, CHF 981 million were attributable to Switzerland (2017: 867 million of CHF 7.2 billion).
+Of the total foreign sales of CHF 6.7 billion, CHF 869 million were attributable to Switzerland.